was111607/sample-gcp-nlp-flask/backend_api/README.md

     Follow the instructions above as normal but replace `export` with `set`.
     To activate your VM, do `\venv\Scripts\activate`.

+If you get an error on Windows similar to this: `running scripts is disabled on this system` then run the following command:

+    Set-ExecutionPolicy Unrestricted -Scope Process

 ## Get Started Coding!
 Alright, now it's your time to start coding.
 Take a look at the main.py to see how it works, and how you should improve it!